jon-harper/E34M1/docs/assembly/index.md

 You should have your Mercury One build's X axis extrusion and linear rail assembled before following this guide.
 It is recommended that you include routing and securing the belts as part of the E34M1 build process, and will be prompted to do so.

+!!! note "Beacon and Cartographer Users"
+    These ABL types are not directly covered in this guide.
+Install your Beacon or Cartographer Low Profile probes according to the developer's documentation before starting E34M1 assembly.

 ## :material-printer-3d-nozzle: Print Checklist

 Before continuing, check that you have all the printed parts necessary.